-At St. Pauls Episcopal Church in Alexandria, Virginia there is the mysterious grave of the “female stranger”.
+At St. Paul’s Episcopal Church in Alexandria, Virginia, there is a mysterious grave belonging to a “female stranger.”
 According to lore, a man and woman arrived in Alexandria in 1816.
-The woman was very sick, and when a doctor was summoned the couple would not answer any questions about their identity.
+The woman was very sick and when a doctor was summoned the couple would not answer any questions about their identity.
 The woman died soon after and some believe the couple was Theodosia Burr Alston and Dr. Green.

 But the most mysterious account is the story behind the Nags Portrait.

-In 1869, Dr. William Pool and his daughter Anna encountered the painting in the home of his patient Polly Mann in Nags Head, North Carolina.
-Both were drawn to the portrait which Anna recalled was “of a beautiful young woman about twenty-five years of age.”
+In 1869, Dr. William Pool and his daughter Anna encountered a painting in the home of his patient Polly Mann in Nags Head, North Carolina.
+Both were drawn to the portrait which Anna recalled was “of a beautiful young woman about 25 years of age.”

-After questioning his patient about the painting, Dr. Pool was convinced it was of Theodosia Burr Alston.
-Mann told Anna that the painting was found by her deceased husband, Joseph Tillet inside the cabin of a shipwrecked schooner near Kitty Hawk, North Carolina.
+After questioning his patient about the painting, Dr. Pool became convinced that it was of Burr Alston.
+Mann told Anna that the painting was found by her deceased husband, Joseph Tillet, inside the cabin of a shipwrecked schooner near Kitty Hawk, North Carolina.

 Alston’s disappearance remains a mystery to this day, and despite stories of pirates, enigmatic portraits found on schooners, and anonymous gravesites, the most likely cause of her disappearance is also the most mundane.

-On January 2 and 3, 1812, fierce storms raged along the Patriot’s route on the Outer Banks off the coast of North Carolina.
-Considering other ships were damaged in the region, it seems most likely the Patriot — and Theodosia Burr Alston — were lost at sea.
+Between Jan.
+2 and 3, 1812, fierce storms plagued the Patriot’s route up the Outer Banks off the coast of North Carolina.
+Other ships were damaged in the region during that time, suggesting that the Patriot sunk and along with it, Theodosia Burr Alston.

-After learning about Aaron Burr’s daughter, Theodosia Burr, check out the unexplained disappearances of Kris Kremers and Lisanne Froon.
+After learning about the disappearance of Theodosia Burr, check out the unexplained disappearances of Kris Kremers and Lisanne Froon.
 Then, read about Bobby Dunbar, who disappeared and came back as a new boy.